zeroxthreef/boing/README.md

 ```

 ### Value passing, mutation, and the cascade of previous values
 ALL values passed as arguments, stored in tables, etc are passed by reference.
-It is possibly to pass by "value" if the 'c' (recursive copy) operation is used.
+It is possible to pass by "value" if the `c` (recursive copy) operation is used.

 Anytime the interpreter is evaluating a block, it takes note of the previous value.
 This is not normally something to think about except for when returning from functions, chaining ifs, and in any other case where you want to know the previous value without taking it as an argument.
 This is why the start of if operations need a 0 in front, as the previous value is used to cascade through if chains so that when one runs it can stop the following from executing.